aidanandrucyk/Pok-monPersonalityTest/README.md

 **AUTHOR NOTES:**
-* This is a project 100% done for fun dipping my toes into full stack web development
+* This project was 100% done for fun and for exploring full stack web development
 * The project idea is actually inspired by [BuzzFeed]( https://www.buzzfeed.com/tag/which-character-are-you) style quizzes
 * Certain keys were removed for privacy so a clone without modifications will not result in a working application